BlackBerry Limited: Tungle.me

 On September 18, 2012, it was announced that the RIM social calendaring service, Tungle.me would be shut down on December 3, 2012.
 RIM acquired Tungle.me in April 2011.

 Newbay

 In July 2011, RIM acquired NewBay, an Irish-based company that is an online video, pics and tool for media networks editor.
 RIM subsequently sold NewBay to Synchronoss in December 2012 for $55.5 million.

 Scoreloop

 On June 7, 2011, Scoreloop was acquired by BlackBerry for US$71 million.
 It provided tools for adding social elements to any game (achievements/rewards etc.) and was central to the BlackBerry 10's Games app.
 On December 1, 2014, all Scoreloop services were shut down.

 Gist

 Gist was acquired in February 2011, by BlackBerry.
-Gist is a tool that helps users to organise and view all their contacts in one place.
+Gist was a tool that helps users to organise and view all their contacts in one place.
 Gist's services closed down on September 15, 2012, in order for the company to focus on BlackBerry 10.